DTT2411/CI-Portfolio-Project-2/README.md

 ### Concept
 I used Project Example Idea 1 recommended within Code Institute's Portfolio Project 2 Assessment Guide: https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/

+### Code
+- I got the idea of applying a class to rotate the arrow next to the description and rules drop-down sections from a stackoverflow thread: https://stackoverflow.com/questions/73831348/put-and-change-arrow-with-collapsible-div-css.
+Specifically, I used the line `transform: rotateX(-180deg);` in my own style rule on ln42, style.css.

 ### Content
 - Bootstrap structures (e.g. table, collapsible) and classes (e.g. text-center, text-md-start) were used to improve efficiency of html and css respectively.
 One bootstrap JS script was also used to provide functionality for the collapsible text content in the game information area. https://getbootstrap.com/docs/5.3/getting-started/introduction/.